servo/book/src/hacking/debugging-on-openharmony.md

 ### DevTools and port forwards

-You can enable the DevTools server and connect to them remotely with Firefox.
+You can enable the DevTools server and connect to it remotely with Firefox.
 It is easiest to do this with the command line via
 `hdc shell aa start -a EntryAbility -b org.servo.servo --psn=--devtools=6080` To connect to an instance of Servo you have to forward the port with `hdc fport tcp:6080 tcp:6080`.
 You should see a message that the forward succeeded.
 Now you can